Southwest Florida: Government

 Each county in the region has its own county government.
 Within each county, there are also self-governing cities, towns and villages.
 The remaining majority of land in each county is controlled directly by the county government.
 It is also very common for incorporated municipalities to contract county services in order to save costs and avoid redundancy.
 The region is designated as one of Florida's 4 districts for the Committee of Southern Historic Preservation (C-SHP).
 The district has been represented by Tommy Stolly since 2013.

-Regional Transportation
+Transportation

 Highways

 Southwest Florida is served by several major highways, including the Tamiami Trail (U.S. 41) and the Interstate 75 freeway, both of which connect the area to Tampa to the north, and Greater Miami–Ft.
 Lauderdale to the east.
 Long-term cooperative infrastructure planning is coordinated by the Southwest Florida Regional Planning Council (web site), and in heavily populated Lee County, the Metropolitan Planning Organization.

 Greyhound Lines serves several locations in Southwest Florida, including Bradenton, Fort Myers, Naples, Port Charlotte, Punta Gorda and Sarasota.